-Did you know you can have a weed free yard and garden without using Toxic Chemicals?
-With my Homemade Weed Killer Spray you can have a beautiful, weed free landscape without any worry!
+Did you know you can have a weed free yard and vegetable gardens without using Toxic Chemicals?
+With my eco friendly weed killer recipe you can have a beautiful, weed free landscape without any worry!

 Who else has had enough of the weeds in their yard and garden??
 Learn how I naturally kill those pesky weeds, as safely as possible, with The Best Homemade Natural Non-Toxic Weed Spray!

 No I’m not joking.
 There is a healthy and safe way to spray away your weeds and I’m excited to teach you how to easily make your own!

 I first shared about our homemade weed killer a long long long time ago when I first started blogging.
 Over time I’ve diligently worked to improve my mixture saving so much time and money!

 Why should YOU use a Homemade Natural Weed Killer?

 If you’ve been using Round Up or other similar chemical based herbicides please READ THIS.
 They are toxic for humans, animals, insects and our environment as a whole.

 For us personally we have pets, an organic garden, 50+ fruit & nut trees PLUS a flock of back yard chickens, none of which should be exposed to toxic chemicals.
 Not to mention we spend lots of time outside on our property, too!

 And, food for thought, chemicals we use on our land seeps down into our ground water supplies and ultimately into major bodies of water too.

 You only need 3 ingredients to make The Best Homemade Natural Non-Toxic Weed Killer.